 Sometimes things are a little more tricky.
 Below is the response we received to a rough-cut submitted to Clearcast -the UK TV Advertising clearing organisation.
-The advert was to be shown once on late night Channel 4 and was used to promote the Aids awareness charity – Frontline Aids (Formerly – International HIV/AIDS Alliance)
+The advert was to be shown once on late-night Channel 4 and was used to promote the Aids awareness charity – Frontline Aids (Formerly – International HIV/AIDS Alliance)

-“The morning meeting agreed that the submitted rough cut goes much further than what the script indicated, elements of which are unacceptable for TV advertising in the UK.
+“The morning meeting agreed that the submitted rough-cut goes much further than what the script indicated, elements of which are unacceptable for TV advertising in the UK.
 I suggest that the scenes that are fairly explicit and unambiguously depicting penetration and oral sex go too far.
 Scenes depicting intimate interaction and the ‘O face’ are likely to be acceptable.

 Here is a breakdown of what I think needs to be removed.
-There are other scenes in-between but I thought they wouldn’t looks as bad (especially with the other stuff removed) because they are somewhat less explicit.
+There are other scenes in-between but I thought they wouldn’t look as bad (especially with the other stuff removed) because they are somewhat less explicit.

-Hopefully this advice will help you get an approval edit with a post 11pm restriction.”
+Hopefully, this advice will help you get an approval edit with a post 11 pm restriction.”

 A blow by blow critique